 - 2.1 Bradford District residents who wish to apply for a community or voluntary-controlled school must complete the in year common application form (or i-CAF).
-The in year application form is available to complete online at www.bradford.gov.uk, or a paper copy can be requested for those who cannot apply online from the Admissions Team at Margaret McMillan Tower, Princes Way Bradford BD1 1NN. - 2.2 Applications for own admission authority schools (voluntary-aided, foundation, trust schools and academies) for which the LA administer their in year applications, should also be made using the LA's application form. - 2.3 Parents/carers will be asked to give reasons why they wish their child to transfer (if they already have a school place).
+The in-year application form is available to complete online at www.bradford.gov.uk, or a paper copy can be requested for those who cannot apply online from the Admissions Team at Margaret McMillan Tower, Princes Way Bradford BD1 1NN. - 2.2 Applications for own admission authority schools (voluntary-aided, foundation, trust schools and academies) for which the LA administer their in-year applications, should also be made using the LA's application form. - 2.3 Parents/carers will be asked to give reasons why they wish their child to transfer (if they already have a school place).
 The form also lists the Fair Access categories and the parent is required to tick any that apply to their child so the Admissions Team can assess whether the application should be prioritised for admission via a panel meeting.
-Where a parent has requested a transfer of school within the Bradford district or from another authority but has not moved house, the Head of Year or a member of the Senior Leadership Team at the child's current school, must complete Part Two of the form which asks for further information to facilitate transition. - 2.4 Parents must submit an application online or return the completed application form to the Admissions Team.
+Where a parent has requested a transfer of school within the Bradford district or from another authority but has not moved house, the preferenced schools may contact the child's current school to determine if any of the Fair Access categories apply and refer the case to the Fair Access Panels for consideration. - 2.4 Parents must submit an application online or return the completed application form to the Admissions Team.
 If any community or voluntary-controlled school (or any other school in coordination) receives an application or a request for a place direct from the parent, whether the school has places or not, the application must be forwarded to the Admissions Team. - 2.5 Applications for any Catholic school, Idle CE primary school or a school within STAR Academies Multi Academy Trust, must be made on the individual school's application form which are available from the school and returned directly to the school.